7MustafaAdelIbrahim/Eye-Blink-detection./README.md

 shown in Fig. ‎

-The goal of facial landmark identification is to identify and track significant ‎landmarks on the face.
+### The goal of facial landmark identification
+facial landmarks is to identify and track significant ‎landmarks on the face.
 Face tracking becomes strong for rigid facial deformation ‎and not stiff due to head movements and facial expressions.
 Furthermore, facial ‎landmarks were successfully applied to face alignment, head pose estimation, face ‎swapping….
 ETC.‎

-What are Eye blink detections applications?‎
+## What are Eye blink detections applications?‎
 Eye blinks detection is essential and has been applied in different fields in ‎technology such as the intercommunication between disabled people and ‎computers (Królak & Strumiłło, 2012).
 Anther application is drowsiness ‎detection (Rahman, Sirshar & Khan, 2016), Fatima et al., 2020 research ‎proposed a low-cost solution for driver fatigue detection based on micro-sleep ‎patterns.
 Based on driver’s facial expression to determine their state of drowsiness. an ‎alarm will sound if the eyes remain closed for a certain time.
 One more is anti-‎spoofing protection in face recognition systems (Pan et al., 2007), ……ETC.‎